AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

     #   include <OpenEXR/half.h>
     #endif

+## Include Files Include Fewer Other Headers

+Extraneous ``#include`` statements have been removed from some header files, which can lead to compile failures in application code that previously included certain headers indirectly.

+For example, the Imath header files no longer include ``float.h``, so application code that references symbols such as ``FLT_MAX`` may need to add an explicit ``#include <float.h>`` or equivalent.

+If your application code reports compile errors due to undefined or incompletely-defined Imath or OpenEXR data types, locate the Imath or OpenEXR header file that defines the type and include it explicitly.

 ## Symbols Are Hidden by Default

 To reduce library size and make linkage behavior similar across